 Red hartebeest bow hunting prices

-The cost for bow hunting red hartebeest South Africa for the 2019 South African bow hunting season has been confirmed at $ 1 200.
+The cost for bow hunting red hartebeest South Africa for the 2020 bow hunting season is $ 1 250.

 Draw weight for red hartebeest

 The recommended draw weight for bow hunting red hartebeest in South Africa is any increment greater than minimum draw mass.
 Any draw weight equal to or greater than 70 lb is recommended for bow hunting red hartebeest.

 The minimum kinetic energy (KE) required for bow hunting red hartebeest is 60 ft / lb.